WizWorksInc/DragonArchiver/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Forking Project
+All contributions must start with a fork of the repository.
+So please fork the project before continuing!

+## Building Project

+1. Clone this repo.
+2. Run `RUN_THIS.py` to init submodules.
+3. Compile the solution.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a